tejohnso/streamEncoder/README.md

 execute the program with: `node transform.js mapping-directives-file input-text-file`
 eg: `node transform.js test/directives1.txt test/data1.txt`

-run `node transform.js` to show available flags
+run `node transform.js` to show available flags.

+The input text file may be ommitted for input from stdin.

 PROBLEM DESCRIPTION
 ===================